Mario-chico/mysite/src/content/blog/en/endurance.md

 - Run for 10 seconds at a maximum speed
-- Do you do a lot of repetitions in 5-15 minutes
+- Do lot of repetitions in 5-15 minutes
-- You run long distances of more than 30 minutes
+- Run long distances of more than 30 minutes
 - You're testing your fitness with stable tests